-The 2018 clip is in!
+The 2019 clip is on its way!
 If you are here, you have been invited to view and select one of these unusual handspinning fleeces.

 The Delaware Blue is an experimental breed with a base of delaine merino, cheviot, Shetland, and Border leicester.
 The flock is registered with the Natural Colored Wool Growers Association.
 Fleeces typically have a 4-5 inch lock, soft, and easy to spin.
 Lambs are born black and turn the desired gunmetal blue-grey when they are 2 to 3 years old.
 As the sheep age, the fleece color silvers and produces some lovely varigated shades.